Associate Professor of Management

 Member of Faculty Since: 2007

-His research areas include professional identity (how individuals and collectives define who they are by what they do), role transitions (how people alternate among their many roles), dirty work (how workers and managers in stigmatized occupations deal with stigma), emotions in the workplace (such as how people shift from one emotion to another as part of their work), social identification (how individuals define themselves by their jobs, organizations, and professions), and organization identity change (how organizations respond to threats/changes to their identity).
-Professor Kreiner is currently studying persons with disabilities in the workplace, with specific interests in the experiences of people with disabilities and the policies/practices that facilitate their employment experiences.
-He is also engaging in projects dealing with: identity changes in the Episcopal church over the past decade; stigmatized workers and managers; ethics officers; health coaches; workers with cognitive disabilities; "transient" or "nomadic" professionals; and the social and systemic factors involved in the subprime mortgage financial crisis.
+His research areas include professional identity (how individuals and collectives define who they are by what they do), mindfulness at work (how to have better focus and fulfilment at work), dirty work (how workers and managers in stigmatized occupations deal with stigma), emotions in the workplace (such as how emotions relate to our identities), social identification (how individuals define themselves by their jobs, organizations, and professions), and organization identity (how organizations define themselves).
+Professor Kreiner is currently studying persons with intellectual disabilities in the workplace, with specific interests in their workplace experiences and the policies/practices that facilitate their employment.
+He is also engaging in projects dealing with: mindfulness in the workplace and mindful leadership; stigmatized workers and managers; ethics officers; health coaches; "transient" or "nomadic" professionals; workers on the autism spectrum; and the social and systemic factors involved in the subprime mortgage financial crisis.
 Professor Kreiner has published conceptual, quantitative, and qualitative work, with a special emphasis on using grounded theory.